joefarrington/joefarrington.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student at the UKRI CDT in AI-enabled healthcare
+subtitle: PhD student at the UKRI CDT in AI-enabled healthcare, University College London

 profile:
   align: right